dreamwhite/dell-inspiron-5370-hackintosh/README.md

 ## USB Preparing

 Because I don't own a Mac I've created a VM of macOS Mojave 10.14.3 and downloaded the original installer from [gibMacOS](https://github.com/corpnewt/gibMacOS) and made the USB drive using [TINU](https://github.com/ITzTravelInTime/TINU/), a GUI for createinstallmedia.

-After preparing the USB, I've downloaded [Clover Bootloader installer](https://github.com/Dids/clover-builder/releases/latest) on the USB and checked in Custom mode:

-* Clover for UEFI booting only
-* Install Clover in the ESP
+For more infos check @dortania [guide](https://dortania.github.io/OpenCore-Desktop-Guide/installer-guide/mac-install.html)

+For the bootloader configuration, I have to thanks a lot @1alessandro1 and @marianopela, which helped me through the conversion from Clover to Opencore

 ## Bootloader

 ### config.plist

 It's the most important file, after drivers and kexts.
-Here I've patched [Intel Framebuffer](https://www.tonymacx86.com/threads/guide-intel-framebuffer-patching-using-whatevergreen.256490/) using [Hackintool](https://www.tonymacx86.com/threads/release-hackintool-v2-8-3.254559/)
+Here I've patched [Intel Framebuffer](https://dortania.github.io/vanilla-laptop-guide/OpenCore/config-laptop.plist/kaby-lake.html#pciroot0x0pci0x20x0) using [Hackintool](https://www.tonymacx86.com/threads/release-hackintool-v2-8-3.254559/)

 ### Drivers

 Must have for boot:

-* ApfsDriverLoader.efi
-* AptioMemoryFix.efi
+* OpenRuntime.efi
 * HFSPlus.efi

-Dump:

-* AudioDxe.efi (Audio codec dump)

-FileVault2:
+For those who are willing to enable FileVault2, please double check that the following drivers are enabled:

 * AppleGenericInput.efi
 * AppleUiSupport.efi